kkujansuu/gramps/addons/Fulltext/README.md

 24 Feb 2025<br>
 Author: kari.kujansuu@gmail.com<br>

+    This addon does not yet work in Gramps 6.0.

 ## Introduction

 With this tool you can do fast global searches within a family tree.
 The search applies to